-It's also important to remember that the value of property can go down as well as up, although over the long-term it tends to go up.
+It's also important to remember that the value of property can go down, or up, although over the long-term it tends to go up.
 Property investment needs to be viewed as a medium to long-term investment - a minimum 7-year investment period is usually recommended.

 If you need to borrow money to fund your property investment (and there are good reasons for doing this as the example above illustrates) then you will be committing to monthly mortgage repayments.
 The cost of your borrowing can vary over the period of your investment depending on interest rates.
 If interest rates go up significantly it could mean that you are no longer covering your costs with the rental income from the property.
 Also, if your property lies empty for any reason, you still need to find the funds to cover the mortgage repayments.

 In the case of property development, if a property takes longer than expected to renovate, or takes time to sell, the cost of financing the mortgage can quickly eat into the hoped-for profit from the investment.